 Once the place was complete (well, satisfactory, I’m not sure it’ll ever really be complete) I brought my equipment from my house to the venue.
 This has been collected over 8 years of being a professional Dominatrix so there was quite a lot of it to bring in multiple van loads.
 In fact, my very first flogger from before I became a professional is still there available to use.

 Just a few more long days of assembling everything including a 3sqm scaffold frame, setting up lighting and placing equipment and the venue was ready.
 I was on a tight schedule as I needed the place to start making money ASAP, as you can imagine rent on that space is high, so the longer we were building the more it cost not only in materials and labour, but in rent too.
 We did all this in 6 weeks, and over freezing Christmas and New Year (and my birthday).

 The final effect – a unique dungeon aesthetic

 The end effect is that of a cosy, soft and atmospheric dungeon.
 Domestic on one side, and industrial on the other, but neither exclusively so.
 A gothic boudoir.
 Not the standard medieval dungeon, but not quite a domestic space either, somewhere in between.
 A fantasy land you can lose yourself in… and with 60sqm floor space there is plenty of space to swing a cat.

 Peacock Parlour open and available to rent!

-The dungeon is suitable for pro-dommes and subs, and other sex workers to hire by the hour or by the day, for photo shoots, video shoots, or whatever else your imagination can create.
-It is also available for couples or gatherings of up to 4, and some workshops.
-Drop an email to [email protected] for more info, or DM us on Twitter.
+The Peacock Parlour is suitable for pro-dommes and subs, and other sex workers to hire by the hour or by the day, for photo shoots, video shoots, or whatever else your imagination can create.
+It is also available for couples or gatherings of up to 4, and someworkshops.
+You can book directly through our website by following this link – The Peacock Parlour